Introduction to Data Mining

 Clustering Algorithms in Data Mining

-Depending on the cluster models recently described, many clusters can be used to partition information into a set of data.
+Depending on the cluster models recently described, many clusters can partition information into a data set.
 It should be said that each method has its own advantages and disadvantages.
 The selection of an algorithm depends on the properties and the nature of the data set.

 - Partitioning based Method